jnguyen1098/pigment/README.md

 The ideal here is that we want to take all four of these ingredients at once, however as noted by the conflicts above, that isn't possible.
-The next best solution, if we can't create 1 group, is to try to create 2 groups.
-We know that in our model, retinol is compatible with copper peptides, and ferrulic acid is compatible with AHAs/BHAs, so we discard the possibility of using retinol with ferrulic acid (as the group potentially containing ferrulic acid) contains AHAs/BHAs, which are incompatible with retinol, as shown by the lack of edge.
+The next best solution, if we can't create 1 part, is to try to create 2 part.
+We know that in our model, retinol is compatible with copper peptides, and ferrulic acid is compatible with AHAs/BHAs, but we discard the possibility of using retinol with ferrulic acid though, as its part contains AHAs/BHAs, which are not compatible with retinol (as shown by the lack of edge).

 ![minimum clique](resources/min_clique.svg)

 This is the optimal solution.
 In one skincare session, we take retinol with the copper peptides, and another session we take AHAs/BHAs and ferrulic acid.

-Our overarching goal, therefore, is to divide the ingredients list into as few groups as possible such that each group's ingredients represents a clique, where a clique is an induced subgraph that is complete.
+Our major goal, therefore, is to partition the ingredients list into as few parts as possible such that each parts's ingredients represents a clique, where a clique is an induced subgraph that is complete.
 In layperson's terms, we are looking to create subgraphs of ingredients such that each ingredient has an edge connected to every other ingredient node in the subgraph.
 Such complete subgraphs are known as cliques.
 As shown below, when two ingredients are compatible with each other, the resultant clique has a single edge between two nodes (as shown by _K<sub>2</sub>: 1_).
 For four ingredients, the resultant